-Cumulative production in the Basins is estimated at 7.0 trillion cubic feet of natural gas since 1970, more than 180 million barrels ("mmbo") of crude oil, condensate production over 85 million barrels of oil equivalent ("mmboe") since 1983 and LPG production of 82 million barrels of mmboe since 1984.
-(Source: DMITRE - May 2015)

-While natural gas production and associated liquids at the giant Moomba gas field have been in decline, crude oil production has seen a resurgence largely due to the award of new exploration licenses under the South Australia Government bid process, greater drilling activity fuelled by higher oil prices, and the use of new 3D seismic data, which has resulted in higher exploration and development drilling success rates.
+Cumulative production in the Basins is estimated at 5.3 trillion cubic feet of natural gas since 1970, more than 175 million barrels ("mmbo") of crude oil, over 80 million barrels oil equivalent of condensate production ("mmboe") since 1983 and LPG production of 82 mmboe since 1984.
+(Source: DMITRE - June 2015) While natural gas production and associated liquids at the giant Moomba gas field have been in decline, crude oil production has seen a resurgence largely due to the award of new exploration licenses under the South Australia Government bid process, greater drilling activity fueled by higher oil prices, and the use of new 3D seismic data, which has resulted in higher exploration and development drilling success rates.
 Since the early 1980s, the Western Flank area of the Cooper Basin on which the Prospect sits has produced in excess of 30 million barrels of oil.
 Drilling activity has recently increased in licensed areas bordering or in close proximity to the Prospect.
 Wells in the areas adjacent to the Prospect are vertical or near vertical and do not require lateral drilling or "fracing" for commercial completion.